 Growing older, neck problems can occur from daily wear and tear.
 When this becomes a condition, it is known as degenerative disc disease.
 Wearing down of the spinal bones can cause irritation and swelling of joints, often termed arthritis.
 Discs, the shock absorbers in your neck can tear, leading to a herniated disc.
 This condition is also related to injuries and genetics which may predispose one to early onset and more severe symptoms.

 As a disc wears out and degenerates, it looses height and elasticity.
 This prevents it from performing its normal function of providing a cushion in between the bones.
 As the disc wears down, bones can start rubbing each other.
 This may lead to the structures being unstable, and the body tries to stabilize the situation by forming bone spurs to bridge one bone to another.
 The bone spurs are outgrowths that form and may cause nerve pinching, which is painful.
 As the spine degenerates further, stress is placed on the joints which help the neck to glide, leading to a joint problem called facet joint syndrome.

 Neck pain treatment can often help within 6 – 8 weeks.
 The treatment may include anti-inflammatory medications, pain relievers, muscle relaxants, therapy like moist heat, massage, stretches and exercise.
 The problems may return and, in some cases, when these treatment measures do not provide relief and the pain is severe, injections or surgery may be indicated.

 When the neck is injured, sudden motions can cause overstretching of the muscles and ligaments.
 This can cause tearing of a muscle (strain) and tearing of a ligament (sprain).
 Both may occur together.
 Injuries to the neck can also happen if you hit your head.
-In the event that your neck is injured, it is important to have it examined right away fro proper neck pain treatment.
+In the event that your neck is injured, it is important to have it examined right away for proper neck pain treatment from the beginning.